Harvest Water in Rainwater TanksClick Here for a PDF of Harvest Water in Rainwater Tanks

 Metal tank is filled with rainfall runoff from a large roof through an adjacent gutter and downspout.
 Water is conveyed down the wall and underground into the tank in a water-tight pipe.
 Tank is tapped with a hose bib.
 A garden hose delivers water to a nearby landscape via gravity flow.
 The tank is positioned away from the building to protect the foundation in case the tank leaks.

 Any roof runoff that exceeds the capacity of the tank should flow out of the tank though an overflow pipe installed near the top of the tank.
-Direct overflow water to beneficial uses such as into passive depressions.
+Direct overflow water toward beneficial uses such as into passive depressions.
 These depressions should also have overflow routes to direct water out in large storms.

 Newly installed plastic tank with downspout, filter screen on top of the tank, and overflow pipe.
 Next steps: extend the overflow outlet pipe away from the tank to a water harvesting depression and attach a valve to tap water via gravity flow.